marius-mather/lessons-mlpy/index.md

 **Synopsis:**

-This is the lesson page for the Sydney Informatics Hub "Machine learning using R" workshop.
+This is the lesson page for the Sydney Informatics Hub "Machine learning using python" workshop.

 > ## Prerequisites
-> You need to be comfortable with using R and the tidyverse, at least at the level of <a href="https://datacarpentry.org/R-ecology-lesson/">Data Carpentry</a> or <a href="http://swcarpentry.github.io/r-novice-gapminder/">Software Carpentry</a>.
+You need to be comfortable using python.
 >
 > **OWN LAPTOP REQUIRED**.
 {: .prereq}